aiprof/database/_posts/2020-08-21-welcome-to-jekyll.markdown

 #date:   2020-08-20
 #categories: jekyll update
 ---
 # Welcome to class!
-The focus of this class will be learning the technical skills for database systems.
 Most organizations store their data in RDBMS systems.
-This course will help you develop a functional ability to work with these systems.
+In this data centric world, the ability to access and work with data is critical.
+This course will help you develop this ability.
+You will learn to select, filter, sort, group, join, report on data stored in RDBMS systems.
+You will also learn to design database management systems.